Access

 Getting Here

-The Festival is largely step free and located across Exhibition Road in South Kensington, Imperial College London and various partner institutions.
-Visitors are encouraged to travel by public transport where possible, and we recommend that you visit TFL to find the best accessible route.
+The Festival is largely step free and is located across Exhibition Road in South Kensington, Imperial College London and various partner institutions.
+Visitors are encouraged to travel by public transport where possible, and we recommend that you visit the TFL website to find the best accessible route.

 Bus